-This semester runs until roughly the end of March, after which MESPOM students proceed with the Spring Semester at the University of the Aegean, which lasts until early July, while MESP students start their 4-month Research Semester, which may include a research trip abroad for a period of up to one month, if required by the thesis topic.
+This semester runs until roughly the end of March, after which MESPOM students proceed with the Spring Semester at the University of the Aegean (see Appendix 4), which lasts until early July, while MESP students start their 4-month Research Semester, which may include a research trip abroad for a period of up to one month, if required by the thesis topic.
 Students in the MESP program must do 2 CEU/4 ECTS credits of thesis preparation per semester in addition to the other requirements.

 Overall, students in the MESPOM program must gain a minimum of 20 CEU/40 ECTS credits from taught courses during the Fall and Winter Semesters at CEU.
 Students in the MESP program must gain a minimum of 20 CEU/40 ECTS credits from taught courses, 6 CEU/12 ECTS credits of thesis preparation, and complete their Masters thesis (10 CEU/20 ECTS credits).
-Students are allowed to take a maximum of 2 extra CEU credits (for Grade or Audit) from departmental courses per semester, in addition to their program requirements.
+Students are allowed to take a maximum of 2 extra CEU credits (for Grade or Audit) from departmental courses in the Fall semester, and up to a maximum of 3 extra credits in the Winter semester, in addition to their program requirements.